pdwaggoner/MDS-and-Bills/README.md

 # MDS-and-Bills
-Replication code and data for MDS and Congressional Bills Paper
+Replication code and data for MDS and Congressional bills paper

-Forthcoming, *The Political Methodologist*
+Blog post published at [*The Political Methodologist*](https://polmeth.org/blog/measuring-aggregate-policy-priorities-us-house-representatives)